12 Things You Can Do After Your Pet Passes

 • Stuffed animals are not just for children anymore, they are for the child inside us who needs the love and comfort only an animal will bring.

-12. Don’t get a new pet right away.
+12. Don’t get a new animal right away.

 I started by saying, remember that your furbaby is always around you.
 Don’t doubt that.
 They have left an indelible mark on your heart, as you have on theirs.
 More often than not, they have become spirit guides for you on the other side, and many times they will have left so that they can assist you from the other side in ways that they may not have been able to assist you here.